 You don't need a co-founder to start.
 Sometimes you do, eventually, but not to ship an MVP.
 Many solo founders launched fine and added a co-founder later.
 Many waited a year to find the right co-founder and never started.
 If you have a great match, ship together.
 If not, ship alone.
 Don't let "finding a co-founder" be the gating step.

 You don't need a brand.
-A name and a domain are enough.
+A name and a domain is enough.
 Branding follows product-market fit, not the other way around.
 Many companies spent $5k on a logo before they had a customer, and none of those logos changed the customer's mind.

 You don't need an accelerator.
-Y Combinator and Techstars are useful if you can get in, but the application is also a procrastination tool.
+Y Combinator and Techstars are useful if you can get in, but the application is also a procrastination instrument.
 The right time to apply is when you have something to show — usage data, early revenue, a working product.
 If you're trying to get into an accelerator with a deck, you've inverted the order.

 You don't need a perfect-fit market.
 You need a clear hypothesis about some market and the willingness to be wrong about it.
 The market you target on day one is probably not the market you'll sell to on day 500.
 That's fine.
 Pick something specific and start.